tutsplus/Web-Design-for-Beginners/README.md

 # Web Design for Beginners | FREE COURSE

-As a beginner you’ll probably have the same questions I did when I first started:

-> > “How do I pick typefaces, how do I pick colors, what about icons—how do I use them correctly, where do I get them, what the heck is whitespace, how do I position and size elements correctly?”

-These are exactly the kinds of questions which we’ll address in this course.
+If you're new to web design, this course on web design for beginners will teach you everything you need to know. ► Download creative digital assets with Envato Elements: https://elements.envato.com/?utm_campaign=yt_tutsplus_B-ytMSuwbf8&utm_medium=referral&utm_source=youtube.com&utm_content=description “How do I pick typefaces, how do I pick colors, what the heck is whitespace, and how do I position and size elements correctly?”
+These are exactly the kinds of questions which we’ll address in this beginner web design tutorial.

+► Download creative digital assets with Envato Elements: https://elements.envato.com/?utm_campaign=yt_tutsplus_B-ytMSuwbf8&utm_medium=referral&utm_source=youtube.com&utm_content=description

-In terms of fundamentals you’ll learn about color, typography, spacing, sizing, and imagery.
-We’ll also cover Responsive Web Design.
-In each of these lessons we’ll discuss the theory, best practices, and some tools you can use to make your job easier.
+In terms of fundamentals, you’ll learn about color, typography, spacing, sizing, imagery, and responsive web design.
+We’ll discuss the theory, best practices, and some tools you can use to make your job easier.

-When it comes to common patterns, you’ll learn about the various elements you can use to design a web page.
-Things like headers, hero areas, buttons, image galleries, contact forms, and more.
+When it comes to common web design patterns, you’ll learn about the elements you can use to design a web page—things like headers, hero areas, buttons, image galleries, contact forms, and more.

-For each of these patterns we’ll look at the definition and some use cases, then we’ll apply that knowledge to a demo project; a 3-page portfolio website designed specifically for this course.
+For each of these patterns, we’ll look at the definition and some use cases, and then we’ll apply that knowledge to a demo project: a three-page portfolio website designed specifically for this course.